We’ve been a family-run company in the restaurant industry for over 70 years, and we know that environmental stewardship is good business.

 An expert team of respected aquaculture, ocean science, and social science advisors is providing recommendations to us that look at environmental, economic, nutritional, and social considerations of various seafood selections.

-Some examples of our continued efforts are our support in oyster farming at the Wrigley Institute, support for the enhancements of the Aquarium, and our support and investment in KZO mussel farms off of our local coast.
+Some examples of our continued efforts are our support in oyster farming at the Wrigley Institute and support for the enhancements of the Aquarium of the Pacific.